-A continent that straddles the Equator, extending between 37°N and 35°S. It is the second largest continent, exceeded only by the Eurasia landmass (see illustration).
+A continent that straddles the Equator, extending between 37°N and 35°S. It is the second largest continent, exceeded only by Asia (see illustration).
 The political geography of the continent continues to evolve as the traditional states face ongoing threats of instability.
-There are currently 54 sovereign states with a strong possibility that Sudan, the largest state, will be divided into two independent territories.
 The total area of the continent, is 11,700,000 mi2 (30,300,000 km2), comprising approximately 20% of the world's land area.
 Despite its large area, the continent has a simple geological structure, a compact shape with a smooth outline, and a symmetrical distribution of climate and vegetation.

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.

 MORE THAN 8700 articles covering all major scientific disciplines and encompassing the McGraw-Hill Encyclopedia of Science & Technology and McGraw-Hill Yearbook of Science & Technology